-Requests for copies of IBM publications should be made to the IBM branch office that serves you.
+Publications are not stocked at the address given below.
+Requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.

-Forms for readers' comments are provided at the back of the publication.
-If the forms have been removed, comments may be addressed to IBM Corporation, P. O. Box 50020, San Jose, California 95150.
-All comments and suggestions become the property of IBM.
+A form for readers' comments has been provided at the back of this publication.
+If the form has been removed, address comments to IBM Corporation, P.O.
+Box 50020, Programming Publishing, San Jose, California, 95150.
+IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.